Russula sanguinaria

-Russula sanguinaria, commonly known as the bloody brittlegill, is a strikingly coloured mushroom of the genus Russula, which has the common name of brittlegills.
+Russula sanguinaria, commonly known as the bloody brittlegill or rosey russula, is a strikingly coloured mushroom of the genus Russula, which has the common name of brittlegills.
 It is bright blood-red, inedible, and grows in association with coniferous trees.
 It was previously widely known as Russula sanguinea.

 Taxonomy

 The bloody brittlegill was first described as Agaricus sanguinarius by Heinrich Christian Friedrich Schumacher in 1803, and redescribed under its current binomial name by mycologist Stephan Rauschert in 1989.
 Agaricus sanguinea was described by Bulliard and renamed Russula sanguinea by Elias Magnus Fries.

 Both the specific epithets sanguinaria and sanguinea are derived from the Latin word sanguis ('blood'), a reference to the mushroom's colour.
 According to David Arora in 1986, it was unclear whether this European species is the same as the American species Russula rosacea.
 According to a 2012 field guide, they are the same.

 Description

 The robust cap grows up to 10 cm in diameter.
 At first it is convex, but later flattens, and sometimes becomes saucer-shaped when mature.
 It is bright blood-red, or rose coloured at first, fading slightly with age, and often having paler areas.
 The cap skin peels at the margin only.
 The stem is firmly robust, occasionally white, but more commonly flushed with the cap colour.
 It is streaked vertically, and tends to turn greyish pink with age.
 The cream to pale ochre gills are adnate to slightly decurrent, narrow and forking.
 The spore print is also cream to pale ochre.
 The flesh is white, somewhat hot and peppery, and sometimes bitter on the tongue, with a faint fruity smell.